Mike Johnston (Colorado politician): Tenure

 Johnston was sworn into office on July 17, 2023, along with new members of the city council and other municipal leaders.
 The next day, Johnston declared a state of emergency relating to homelessness in Denver.
 He said that his administration will seek to find housing for 1,000 unsheltered individuals by the end of 2023 and that he will tour 78 local neighborhoods and explore options for the placement of tiny houses.

 The city of Denver has a strong mayor system of government.
 The mayor of Denver can veto things City Council passes with control over the management of the city.
 The Denver mayor appoints over 700 positions on more than 130 boards and commissions.

 Johnston announced Give 5 Mile High during the 2024 State of the City Address.
 It is a volunteer initiative led by his wife Courtney Johnston.
 They urge volunteers in the city of Denver to commit to at least five hours of community service a month.
 They also hold a community service event on the third Saturday of every month.
 Courtney Johnston was inspired by a trip to Rwanda in 2022, where they learned about mandated once-a-month community service.
 This program aims to connect the people of Denver to their communities and networks of service.

 In July 2024, the Denver police department began the Trust Patrol program.
 Johnston established this plan to reduce crime in the city of Denver.
 The Trust Patrol program functions by bringing police officers to areas where the public gathers so they can interact without a law enforcement function.
 This was established to connect the police force with the community.

-Johnston created the Denver Asylum Seekers Program in response to Denver's influx of over 43,000 migrants in 2024.
+Johnston created the Denver Asylum Seekers Program in response to Denver's influx of over 43,000 undocumented immigrants in 2024.
 The program offering legal support, English classes, and job training to help integrate and contribute to the local economy.

 The launch of Johnston's Vibrant Denver plan, aimed to transform downtown into a "Central Neighborhood District" with mixed-use housing, vibrant public spaces, and thriving businesses.
 The redevelopment of the 16th Street Mall was a key part of this effort to reinvigorate the city's urban core.

+In October 2025, after the city council voted to end the Denver's relationship with Flock Safety over privacy concerns, Johnston extended the contract without council approval.

+Johnston began 2026 with an open letter to Jared Polis.
+He used a recent stabbing spree on 16th street as an example for why Colorado needs to make it easier to hold mentally incompetent people in custody, and said the state should jail more shoplifters to protect business owners.
+He also encouraged Polis to prevent the implementation of Colorado's AI consumer protection laws because he says they will slow innovation.